terraoldham/TipTop/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+- [X] Added images for "+" and "=" to improve look and feel

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: